mediaburst/clockwork-dotnet/Readme.md

 ### Checking your credit

-Check how many SMS credits you currently have available, the value will be returned as Balance object
+Check how much SMS credit you currently have available, the value will be returned as Balance object

 	Clockwork.API api = new API(key);
 	Clockwork.Balance balance = api.GetBalance();